 Some other common ASD characteristics noted in the APA Diagnostic and Statistical Manual of Mental Disorders (5th edition) include “persistent social and communication deficits and the presence of restricted, repetitive patterns of behaviors and/or interests, and sensory differences.1”

 What to Do After an Autism Diagnosis

 Remember, there is no cure for autism.
 Once someone is diagnosed, they will always be autistic.
 But you can learn about available services to help your child thrive in society.

-Of course, while you can certainly bring your son or daughter to see us at any point in their childhood or adolescence, hopefully you see now that earlier intervention is best for them and for you (and the rest of the family).
+Of course, while you can certainly bring your child to see us at any point in their childhood or adolescence, hopefully I’ve explained why earlier intervention is best for them and for you (and the rest of the family).
 And no matter if you simply have questions for us or are ready to schedule an appointment, please feel free to reach us at (616) 251-8162 or by filling out our online contact form.